Riverview murders

-On March 18, 2018, in Riverview, Florida, 29-year-old Ronnie Oneal III fatally shot his girlfriend, 33-year-old Kenyatta Barron, and hacked their 9-year-old daughter, Ron'Niveya Oneal, to death with an axe.
-He stabbed their 8-year-old son Ronnie Oneal IV, who survived and told detectives "My father shot my mother" before being escorted to a local hospital.
+On March 18, 2018, in Riverview, Florida, 29-year-old Ronnie O'Neal III fatally shot his ex girlfriend, 33-year-old Kenyatta Barron, and hacked their 9-year-old daughter, Ron'Niveya O'Neal, to death with a hatchet.
+He stabbed and set on fire their 8-year-old son Ronnie O'Neal IV, who survived and told detectives "My father shot my mother" before being medically evacuated to a Tampa hospital.

-Oneal was convicted of two counts of first-degree murder, one count of attempted first-degree murder, two counts of aggravated child abuse, one count of arson, and one count of resisting a law enforcement officer.
+O'Neal was convicted of two counts of first-degree murder, one count of attempted first-degree murder, two counts of aggravated child abuse, one count of arson, and one count of resisting a law enforcement officer.
 On July 23, 2021, he was given three consecutive life sentences without the possibility of parole, plus 90 years.

 Events

 At 11:43 p.m.
 EDT, the Hillsborough County Sheriff's Office received a 911 emergency call from an unknown woman, now believed to have been Kenyatta.
-An unknown male voice can be heard screaming "Allahu Akbar" (which means "God is the greatest").
-Then the female caller said, "I’m so sorry Ronnie," as she screamed loudly.
-A male caller could be heard in the background saying, "She killed me," and, "Don’t come outside, call 911 now," according to the news release.
+A male caller could be heard in the background saying, "She killed me", "Don’t come outside, call 911 now," and "Allah Akbar".
 The 911 call ended shortly thereafter.

 Eight minutes later, a second 911 call came in at 11:51 p.m., this time featuring a male caller claiming to have been attacked by "white demons" and accusing Kenyatta (addressed as "Ke-Ke" in the call) of trying to kill him, and that he "just killed her."
 Ronnie III gave their home address.

 Deputies arrived at the home at 11:49 p.m. to find a woman, later identified as Kenyatta, lying unconscious in the yard of the home at the mentioned address.
 Prior to killing her, Ronnie III yelled, "Come in here, kill this bitch!"

-Ronnie III also beat his daughter Ron'Niveya with a hatchet, killing her, and stabbed his son, Ronnie IV, leaving him critically wounded.
+Ronnie III also attacked his daughter Ron'Niveya with a hatchet, killing her, and stabbed his son, Ronnie IV, leaving him critically wounded.
 Ronnie III then proceeded to set fire to their home.
 Ronnie IV escaped the home with stab wounds and burns and told a detective, "My father shot my mother," before being promptly transported to a hospital for treatment.

 Ronnie III resisted arrest until being tasered by police.
 While inside the squad car, he called his murdered victim Kenyatta "the devil" and said, "the kids are the devil's kids."
 He was booked into Hillsborough County Jail the next day.

 On March 22, four days after the attack, Ronnie IV told detectives his account of the events of March 18 that left his mother and sister dead.